Afsana2020/code-clone-detection/README.md

 # Code Clone Detector

-A code clone detection system using a customized lightweight contrastive learning approach with CodeBERT.
-Given two code snippets, it determines whether they solve the same programming problem by analyzing semantic similarity rather than just syntactic patterns.
+A code clone detection system using deep learning and natural language processing (NLP) concepts that determines whether two code snippets solve the same programming problem by analyzing semantic similarity rather than just syntactic patterns.

 ## Use cases